PDF Download: Preservation Chicago’s 2014 Chicago 7 Most Endangered Booklet

 OVERVIEW:

-Originally constructed for a Polish congregation in the Pilsen neighborhood, St. Adalbert Roman Catholic Church is a Renaissance Revival complex designed by noted church architect Henry J. Schlacks, who worked for a time in the offices of Adler & Sullivan.
-It’s soaring 185-foot twin towers are the highest structures in the Pilsen neighborhood and easily recognizable.
+Originally constructed for a Polish parish in the Pilsen neighborhood, St. Adalbert’s Roman Catholic Church is a renaissance revival complex designed by Henry J. Schlacks.
+It’s soaring 185-foot twin towers are the highest structures in the Pilsen neighborhood and quickly recognizable within and without.

 HISTORY: